dubzzz/fast-check/documentation/Arbitraries.md

 // Note: By specifying size to "max", we enforce the fact that we want generated values to have between
 // 0 and 50 items.
 In other words, we want to use the full range of specified lengths.
 // Note: If not defined, by default, the size is "=" except if there is a maxLength provided and the
-// global setting defaultSizeToMaxWhenMaxSpecified explicitely set to true (the default in v2).
-In such
+// global setting defaultSizeToMaxWhenMaxSpecified explicitely set to true.
+In such case it will
-// case it will automatically be defaulted to "max".
+// automatically be defaulted to "max".
 // Examples of generated values:
 // • [4,26,725992281,7,1186699848]
 // • [1503239805,742382696,478977019,1206184056,992934701,1081616342,1979615602,100017132,1937766941,1785237624,89742033,1144227677,1828223609,1661385382,1964114158,526345403,1355567259,101888470,985865568,1687809116,147253818,1849736419,89389898,137520571,1171150892,127470621,827241914,1255338411]